fortran-lang/fortran-lang.org/learn/best_practices/modules_programs.md

 procedures, constants and derived types.
 The imports are usually limited to the module scope rather than reimported in every procedure or interface scope.
-Similarly, exports are made explicitly by adding a *private* statement one a single line and explicitly listing all exported symbols in *public* statements.
+Similarly, exports are made explicitly by adding a *private* statement on a single line and explicitly listing all exported symbols in *public* statements.

 Finally, the `implicit none` statement works for the whole module and there